 Dominic West had just made a documentary film, West Meets East, about watching a school friend be ordained as a mahant in a sadhu cult in India.
 It seemed as if he already was the character Patrick.
 He stepped off his next flight from India straight into the play.

 What a feast it was to watch Anthony work with his longtime friend Penelope Wilton and the velvet-voiced Annabel Mullion, carving the hard feminine frame for the struggle between these two brothers.

 Two days before rehearsal and recording, we still did not have the guru – the key religious figure in the story.
-Robert Ashby, a retired Royal Shakespeare Company actor of Pakistani background literally rose from his sick bed to play the crucial scene - the spectral riches of his voice, ornamented by a real wheeze, offered a drama all their own.
+Robert Ashby, a retired Royal Shakespeare Company actor of Bengali background literally rose from his sick bed to play the crucial scene - the spectral riches of his voice, ornamented by a real wheeze, offered a drama all their own.

 Then, with everything recorded, all the sound files transferred and ready to be edited, a fire destroyed our post production studio.
 Enter another wonderful new friend, Tomer Run, a crony of our resilient and tenacious producer, Shani Erez.
 Travelling by tube with his equipment in a backpack, he did the editing in my basement and the mixing and mastering in his.

 I hope you will get a chance to listen to what we’ve done.
 It’s free on iTunes and other platforms.
 Or you can hear it on our website, theanimalspodcast.com (a gem by Xenobe Purvis), where you can also find out more about us.